audiolabs/DEISM/README.md

 # Examples

+## DEISM-ARG

-- An example of running DEISM-ARG is **test/deism_arg_single_example.py**
+- An example of running DEISM-ARG is **examples/deism_arg_single_example.py**
   - You can run this from IDEs or via the command line, as introduced in the previous section
-- An example of comparing different versions of DEISM-ARG is given in **test/deism_args_compare.py**.
+- An example of comparing different versions of DEISM-ARG is given in **examples/deism_args_compare.py**.
 The room transfer functions are compared among:
   - Original version (most computation-costly)
   - LC version (fastest)
   - Mix version (Trade-offs between Original and LC versions): Early reflections up to some changeable order (default is 2) are calculated using the original version and the higher orders are calculated using the LC version.
-- An example of comparing DEISM-ARG and pyroomacoustics is **test/deism_arg_pra_compare.py**, Comparisons are done regarding if the following results are identical or mismatched only by a small deviation:
+- An example of comparing DEISM-ARG and pyroomacoustics is **examples/deism_arg_pra_compare.py**, Comparisons are done regarding if the following results are identical or mismatched only by a small deviation:
   - number of images
   - the positions of the images

+## DEISM for shoebox

+We provide two examples for running the original DEISM for shoebox rooms

+- An example of running DEISM-shoebox is **examples/deism_singleparam_example.py**
+  - You can either run this from IDEs or via the cmd
+- An example of comparing different DEISM versions are shown in **examples/deisms_lc_mix_test.py**.
+In this script, the following methods are compared
+  - DEISM - original
+  - DEISM - MIX (original + LC vectorized)
+  - DEISM - LC vectorized
+  - FEM as groundtruth (only for this specific parameter settings)

 ## Tips